pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/configure-defaults.md

 ---
+title_tag: Configuring Kubernetes Cluster Defaults | Crosswalk
-title: Configure Kubernetes Cluster Defaults
+title: Configuring Kubernetes Cluster Defaults
 meta_desc: This page will walk you through how to configure Kubernetes Cluster Defaults
            on AWS, Azure, and GCP.
 menu: